gcaeirodias/find_most_distant_points/README.md

 ~~~

 ## Citation
-For now cite the GitHUb link.
+For now cite the GitHub link.

 ## Contact
 Send your questions, suggestions, or comments to gcaeirodias@unm.edu